wkorando/presentations/taking-off-with-jfr/what-is-jfr.md

 ### What is JFR?

-* Event based diagnostic and profiling tool
+* Event based diagnostic and profiling framework
 * Extremely low overhead of <1%*
 * Meant to be used continuously in production
-* Covers both events happening in JVM and Java applications
+* Covers both events happening in JVM and Application(s) running on the JVM

 \* When using default settings, YMMV when choosing different settings